 Community Projects

 The SRHOA Board of Directors plans and budgets annually for community improvement as well as maintenance and repair projects.
 Aided by a professionally prepared Reserve Study that assesses community amenities every five years, the Board manages community assets to the highest standard possible to ensure longevity.
 The following list of projects is provided as an overview of the types of expenses incurred by the HOA in order to maintain community amenities.
-This list is not exhaustive, nor does it provide full project details.
+This list is not exhaustive, nor does it provide all project details.
 Residents may learn more about these and other projects by attending board meetings, reviewing board meeting minutes, or contacting the HOA Office or the SRHOA BOD.

 Street Lights